mcekwonu/ExtensysPlots/README.md

 ## Help and Contribution

-<p>Please feel free to contribute to the ExtensysPlots repo!
-Before starting a new style or making any changes, please create an issue through the GitHub issue tracker.
-By that we can discuss if the changes are necessary and the best approach.</p>
+Please feel free to contribute to the ExtensysPlots repo!
+Before starting a new style or making any changes, please create an issue through the [GitHub issue tracker](https://github.com/mcekwonu/ExtensysPlots/issues).

 If you need any help with ExtensysPlots, please first check the [FAQ](https://github.com/mcekwonu/ExtensysPlots#faq) and search through the [previous GitHub issues](https://github.com/mcekwonu/ExtensysPlots/issues).
 If you can't find an answer, create a new issue through the [GitHub issue tracker](https://github.com/mcekwonu/ExtensysPlots/issues).